paperos-labs/paperos-docs/content/ranes_examples.md

 var orgDocumentsInfo = await resp.json();
 ```

-Get a list of documents for a specific account
+Get a list of documents for a specific account.

+-   If a document has been uploaded or completed, then a pdf url
+    (`documents[].url`) is shared that expires after one hour.
--   recipient signature links will always assume whoever is coming from that url
+-   Document Recipient signature links
+    (`documents[].recipients[].signature_link`) will always assume whoever is
-    is that recipient, so make sure not to expose all recipients' links on a
+    coming from that url is that recipient, so make sure not to expose all
-    document to an employee.
+    recipients' links on a document to an employee.

 ## Get Documents by Employee Email